rapportive-oss/jquery-touchslider/README.md

 point support](https://bugs.webkit.org/show_bug.cgi?id=45761); the latter will require both a fixed WebKit and a new family of Bezier deceleration curves.

-As always, bug reports and pull requests are welcome.
+As always, bug reports and pull requests are welcome; jquery.touchSlider.js is released under the MIT license.